Jamie De Carvalho

 Areas of counselling I deal with

-Face to face sessions are charged at £50 per 50 minutes.
+In person sessions are charged at £60 per 50 minutes.

-Please call me if you would like to arrange an initial consultation to discuss how we can work together.
+Please call or email me if you would like to arrange an initial consultation to discuss how we can work together.
+I am able to offer online and telephone sessions throughout the week and in person sessions within school hours.